-as much in need of this precept, &#8220;Neither shalt thou countenance a poor man in his cause&#8221; (@Exodus 23: 3), as of the one which forbids honouring &#8220;the person of the mighty,&#8221; @Leviticus 19: 15.
+as much in need of this precept, "Neither shalt thou countenance a poor man in his cause" (@Exodus 23: 3), as of the one which forbids honouring "the person of the mighty", @Leviticus 19: 15.
 Such as serve Christ alone in everything will be blessed and rewarded by Him in glory at the last day.
 May God grant unto all of us to seek only His glory.

-I now desire to reply in a few words to this question of our brother Mr. Rochat (p.
-16): will His Spirit fail us, when our desire is to seek to walk according to His intentions?
+I now desire to reply in a few words to this question of our brother Mr. Rochat (page 16): Will His Spirit fail us, when our desire is to seek to walk according to His intentions?
 The Spirit will not fail us.
-I have already expressed myself as to this, and in such a manner that it led Mr. Rochat to say that I did not seem to despair of seeing apostles again appear (p.
-94, note), although I have never spoken of it.
+I have already expressed myself as to this, and in such a manner that it led Mr. Rochat to say that I did not seem to despair of seeing apostles again appear (page 94, note), although I have never spoken of it.
 But what I ask, both for me and for my brethren, is that we may not go beyond the measure of the acting of the Spirit amongst us; and that with a view of coming to an organisation of which we may have formed an idea to ourselves, we may not be doing things in which the Spirit of God could not act with us, and where, consequently, we should be acting by ourselves (that is, according to the flesh), if even it were to imitate that which existed formerly.

 One word more on the question of ruin and cutting off.
-It is not denied that there is a state of declension in the church, nor that some day there will be an apostasy and a cutting off.
-(Mr. Rochat, p.
-21).
+It is not denied that there is a state of declension in the church, nor that some day there will be an apostasy and a cutting off (Mr. Rochat, page 21).
 It appears to me that in two respects our brother has not understood this question.
 First, a state of failure which cannot be restored has no connection with a cutting off, as he supposes: for the one is the fault and iniquity of man, while the other is the judgment of God.
-Even in a church, is the failure of a Christian or of a hypocrite, whose restoration (I do not say conversion) is impossible&#8212;is it, I say, the same thing as his being cut off?
-The cutting off is judgment executed; the failure, however serious and irremediable it may be, is a fault, the manifestation of an evil disposition.
-Nothing more simple; and so it is in the passage which has given occasion for the use of the word (@Romans 11: 22): &#8220;Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in his goodness; otherwise thou also shalt be cut off&#8221; &#8212;or cut away.
+Even in a church, is the failure of a Christian or of a hypocrite, whose restoration (I do not say conversion) is impossible -- is it, I say, the same thing as his being cut off?
+The cutting off is judgment executed; the failure, however serious and irremediable it may be, is a fault, the manifestation of an evil disposition: Nothing more simple; and so it is in the passage which has given occasion for the use of the word (@Romans 11: 22): "Behold therefore the goodness and severity of God: on them which e fell, severity; but toward thee, goodness, if thou continue in his goodness; otherwise thou also shalt be cut off" -- or cut away.
 The cutting off is the consequence of the failure.
 If the vine of the earth has produced nothing but sour grapes instead of good grapes, that is not a cutting off, but the cause of a

 {255}